leonardocuellargold/AWS_mini_projects/AWS_Serverless_File_Uploader/README.md

 # AWS Serverless File Uploader (LocalStack Demo)

 This mini-project simulates a serverless file-upload workflow using AWS Lambda and S3, all running locally through LocalStack.
-It’s a lightweight hands-on demo I built to prep for my IBM Consulting – Hybrid Cloud (AWS Modernization) interview and to show real-world understanding of event-driven cloud design.

 ---

 ## Tech Stack